Fortified city on the Adriatic coast of Montenegro

-Criterion (ii): As the main bridge-heads of Venice on the South coast of the Adriatic, the aristocratic cities of captains and ship-owners of Kotor and its neighbours were the heart of the region’s creative movement for many centuries.
-Its art, goldsmith and architecture schools had a profound and durable influence on the arts of the Adriatic coast.
+Criterion (ii): As the main bridge-heads of Venice on the South coast of the Adriatic, the aristocratic cities of captains and ship-owners of Kotor and its neighbors were the heart of the region’s creative movement for many centuries.
+Its art, goldsmith, and architecture schools had a profound and durable influence on the arts of the Adriatic coast.

-Criterion (iii): The successful harmonization of these cities with the Gulf, their quantity, quality and diversity of the monuments and cultural properties, and especially the exceptional authenticity of their conservation, mean that the property can effectively be considered as unique.
+Criterion (iii): The successful harmonization of these cities with the Gulf, the quantity, quality, and diversity of the monuments and cultural properties, and especially the exceptional authenticity of their conservation, mean that the property can effectively be considered as unique.

-Criterion (iv): Kotor and Perast are highly characteristic and authentically preserved small cities enhanced by architecture of great quality.
-Their town-planning is well adapted to and integrated in the landscape.
+Criterion (iv): Kotor and Perast are highly characteristic and authentically preserved small cities enhanced by the architecture of great quality.
+Their town planning is well adapted to and integrated into the landscape.

 - Under the Nemanjid dynasty, the Serbs freed themselves from Byzantine authority and gained their independence (1180).
 Serbia is a powerful state and Kotor, although isolated, is an active commercial center as are other coastal towns.
 There are numerous churches and monasteries there.
 Serbia expands its territory and reaches its peak (1331-1355).
 The 13th and 14th centuries are also those of the golden age of Serbian art.